cmmalana/LED-Changeable-Content/README.md

 # LED Changeable Content

 This program is designed for LED installations equipped with radar for interaction.
-The displayed content can be changed using an Android tablet running [Fotomoko](https://github.com/cmmalana/Fotomoko).
+The displayed content can be changed using an Android tablet running [Remote LED Changeable Content](https://github.com/cmmalana/Remote-LED-Changeable-Content).

 ### Screenshot
 <img src="./screenshot.png" alt="Demo Screenshot" width="600">